DilanCF/ENEE447-notes/lecture notes/Lecture09.md

 In this example, we have servers, queues, and interconnections that tie things together

-HOw does this eventually help us model the sysstem?
+How does this eventually help us model the system?
-* Differen queue models
+* Different queue models
     * E.g: M/M/1
     * New processes at fixed rate (Lambda)
     * Process time (t)